Hassannewcode/DeenBridge-AI-v2/readme.md

 **Key Principles:**

 *   **Librarian, Not Mufti:** The AI is explicitly programmed to provide information and summarize scholarly views, but never to issue religious rulings (fatwas).
 It consistently directs users to consult qualified scholars for personal guidance.
-*   **Source Purity:** All scriptural results (Quran & Hadith) are provided in their original Arabic, with on-demand translation and transliteration, preserving the integrity of the source text.
+*   **Source Purity:** All scriptural results (Quran) are provided in their original Arabic, with on-demand translation and transliteration, preserving the integrity of the source text.
 *   **User-Centric Design:** From the onboarding flow that personalizes the AI's tone to the multiple color themes, the experience is designed to be welcoming, accessible, and intuitive.
 *   **Privacy First:** DeenBridge operates entirely on the frontend.
 No user data, profile information, or chat history is ever sent to a backend server.
 All data is stored securely in the user's local browser storage.